Since 2001: past, present and future of democratic municipalism through decentralized

 In 2019 the theme of the right to the city was at the center of the work of the conference, which was organized for the second time in Mexico City, this time in the municipality of Iztapalapa.

 In 2020, due to the COVID-19 pandemic, the annual conference could not be held for the first time since our foundation.
-Together with UCLG, the IOPD started to organize more virtual activities from that moment on.
-Although the pandemic context remained complex, the second IOPD Africa conference took place in October 2021, this time in the Commune de Cocody in Abidjan, Ivory Coast.
+Together with UCLG, the OIDP started to organize more virtual activities from that moment on.
+Although the pandemic context remained complex, the second OIDP Africa conference took place in October 2021, this time in the Commune de Cocody in Abidjan, Ivory Coast.
 From October 20 to 22 was the face-to-face conference and from November 29 to December 2 the virtual sessions of the conference took place.

-In 2022, the IOPD conference is taking place in Grenoble, in the framework of the European Green Capital.
+In 2022, the OIDP conference is taking place in Grenoble, in the framework of the European Green Capital.
 The theme of this edition is therefore closely linked to the necessary ecological transformation that we must carry out in our societies, also in cities and territories, together and with the active participation of citizens.
-In recent years, the IOPD has incorporated the ecological dimension, which we believe must go hand in hand with democracy, in order to avoid authoritarian responses to the crises we must face.
+In recent years, the OIDP has incorporated the ecological dimension, which we believe must go hand in hand with democracy, in order to avoid authoritarian responses to the crises we must face.

-For the elaboration of this report of the IOPD and the municipalist movement in defense of participatory democracy we have had the collaboration of Pere Alcober, Yves Cabannes, Vanessa Marx, Ramon Nicolau, Francesc Osan, Melissa Pomeroy, Eva Salaberria and Eulàlia Tubau, people who have been closely linked to the history of this network of municipalities.
+For the elaboration of this report of the OIDP and the municipalist movement in defense of participatory democracy we have had the collaboration of Pere Alcober, Yves Cabannes, Vanessa Marx, Ramon Nicolau, Francesc Osan, Melissa Pomeroy, Eva Salaberria and Eulàlia Tubau, people who have been closely linked to the history of this network of municipalities.